websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md

 The Layout Elements section contains two Fragments:

 * *Container*: A Fragment that can contain Rows.
 Each Section you add fills the width of the page.
 A Section can contain multiple stacked Rows.
 * *Grid*: A Fragment containing a set of columns where Fragments or Widgets can be added.
 A Row can be nested inside another Row to create more complex layouts.
-You can [adjust the spacing](./building-content-pages.md#configuring-a-row-s-columns) of a Row's columns to create new designs.
+For more information, [Configuring the Grid Fragment](./building-content-pages.md#configuring-the-grid-fragment).

     ![The Layouts panel contains layouts for organizing Fragments.](content-pages-overview/images/03.png)